sst/guide/_chapters/environments-in-create-react-app.md

 - The `REACT_APP_STAGE` custom environment variable is set to either `dev` or `production`.
 - While working locally we use the `npm start` command which uses our dev environment.
-- The `npm run deploy` command then deploys by default to dev.
+- The `npx sst deploy` command then deploys by default to dev.
-- Once we are comfortable with the dev version, we can deploy to production using the `npm run deploy:prod` command.
+- Once we are comfortable with the dev version, we can deploy to production using the `npx sst deploy:prod` command.

 This entire setup is fairly straightforward and can be extended to multiple environments.
 You can read more on custom environment variables in Create React App [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables).